willipe53/onebor-webapp/scripts/README_DEPLOYMENT.md

-# OneBor Frontend Deployment
+# onebor Frontend Deployment

-This directory contains scripts for deploying the OneBor React frontend to AWS S3 with CloudFront distribution.
+This directory contains scripts for deploying the onebor React frontend to AWS S3 with CloudFront distribution.

 ## Prerequisites